benhawley7/benhawley.net/README.md

 # benhawley.net
-Personal Website and Porfolio of Work
+Personal Website and Portfolio of Work

 ## Built in Svelte
 As a learning project, I have reimplemented the website in Svelte.